Hijackers in the September 11 attacks: Before the attacks

-Before the attacks, FBI agent Robert Wright Jr. had written vigorous criticisms of FBI's alleged incompetence in investigating suspected extremists residing within the United States.
+Before the attacks, FBI agent Robert Wright Jr. had written vigorous criticisms of the FBI's alleged incompetence in investigating suspected extremists residing within the United States.
 Wright was part of the Bureau's Chicago counter-terrorism task force and involved in project Vulgar Betrayal, which was linked to Yasin al-Qadi.

 According to James Bamford, the NSA had picked up communications of al-Mihdhar and al-Hazmi back in 1999, but had been hampered by internal bureaucratic conflicts between itself and the CIA, and did not do a full analysis of the information it passed on to the agency.
 For example, it only passed on the first names, Nawaf and Khalid.

 Bamford also claims that the CIA's Alec Station (a unit assigned to bin Laden) knew that al-Mihdhar was planning to come to New York as far back as January 2000.
 Doug Miller, one of three FBI agents working inside the CIA station, tried to send a message (a CIR) to the FBI to alert them about this, so they could put al-Mihdhar on a watch list.
 His CIA boss, Tom Wilshire, deputy station chief, allegedly denied permission to Miller.
 Miller asked his associate Mark Rossini for advice; Rossini pressed Wilshire's deputy but was rebuffed also.

 Bamford also claims that al-Mihdhar and al-Hazmi wound up living with Abdussattar Shaikh for a time to save money.
 Shaikh was, coincidentally, an FBI informant, but since they never acted suspiciously around him, he never reported them.
 The CIA Bangkok station told Alec Station that al-Hazmi had gone to Los Angeles.
 None of this information made it back to the FBI headquarters.

 On August 23, 2001, less than three weeks before the attacks, the Mossad gave the American government the names of 19 residents suspected of intending to perpetrate an attack against the United States.
 Among the names were those of Mohamed Atta, Marwan al-Shehhi, Khalid al-Mihdhar, and Nawaf al-Hazmi.
 It is not known if the list contained all the names of the hijackers or if the list length itself were a coincidence; only those four have been made known.